DEPARTMENT OF NATURAL RESOURCES

 For Natural Resources Police officers, the Bureau provides specialized training, both entry-level and in-service.
 The Bureau also educates the public about outdoor safety, ethics, and the use of resources.

-The Support Services Division oversees hunter education services, boating education services, and the Natural Resources Police Training Academy.
-To hunters and boaters who complete safety education courses, the Division issues certificates.
+Safety Education originated as the Support Services Division.
+It received its current name by February 2024.
+The unit oversees hunter education services, boating education services, and the Natural Resources Police Training Academy.
+To hunters and boaters who complete safety education courses, the unit issues certificates.
 By law, hunters must have a certificate before they can buy a hunting license.
 Also, any person born after July 1, 1972, must have a certificate to operate a registered or documented vessel.

 [photo, Tawes State Office Building, 580 Taylor Ave., Annapolis, Maryland]